Mirzipan/Framed.Commander/README.md

 The most notable dependency is [Reflex](https://github.com/gustavopsantos/Reflex), which is a super fast and super convenient library for dependency injection.

+## Getting Started
+A short guide to get you up-and-running.

+1) Add [Reflex](https://github.com/gustavopsantos/Reflex) to your project and create `ProjectScope` prefab according to their instructions.
+2) Add `SinglePlayerHeistInstaller` script to your `ProjectScope` prefab.
+3) Create your custom actions and commands (see examples in [Sandbox.Heist](https://github.com/Mirzipan/Sandbox.Heist) for a quick reference).

+In case you want more than the basics, refer to the documention below to learn how to extend Heist.

 ## The Flow
 Similar to regular command pattern, but uses actions to trigger the commands.
-There are two processors, client and server.
+There are two processors, `IClientProcessor` and `IServerProcessor`, which will be refered to as `client` and `server`.

-1) Create action and send it to your client
+1) Create action and tell client to process it
 2) Client validates your action
 3) Client sends the action to network
 4) Server receives the action
 5) Server creates command(s) based on action (usually atomic operations) and potentially more actions as well
 6) Server sends the command(s) to network
-7) Client receives the command(s)
+7) Client receives and executes the command(s)
-8) Client executes the command(s)

-***!Important: Everything in the flow besides processor is stateless!***
+***!Important: Everything in the flow besides processor should be kept stateless!***

-## User Types
+## Action
-These are the types you will mostly come into contact with when implementing your game logic.

 ### Action Container
 An empty class that implements `IActionContainer`.
 It needs to include an `IAction` and an `IActionHandler` subtype.

-### Action
+### Action Data
 Simple data type that implements `IAction` to hold all information that is necessary for validation and processing.
 Action means anything that could be a player action.